thenadz/document-gallery/trunk/readme.txt

 = 1.1 =

-* **Enhancement:** Included option to link to the attachment page as well as to the actual document.
+* **New Feature:** Included option to link to the attachment page as well as to the actual document.
 * **Enhancement:** Added documentation for customizing the appearance of the plugin.
 * **Enhancement:** Many improvements to the backend, including pretty HTML output and best practice implementation in calls to WordPress core functions.